chownema/mc-player-movement-plugin/README.md

 This project was done in less than 1 hour!

-Download and mor information on spigot: https://www.spigotmc.org/resources/double-jump.66749/
+Download and more information on spigot: https://www.spigotmc.org/resources/double-jump.66749/